idolavi49/TootKit/README.md

-# rootKit
+# TootKit
-My rootkit python project
+On going project for automating penetration testing tools that can assist any pentester during a penetration testing check